Tiffany & Co. flagship store: 20th century

 In 1961, the store's interior and exterior were filmed for Breakfast at Tiffany's, a culturally significant film designated by the Library of Congress.
-A 2017 renovation added a cafe inside the building, quoted by news sources as finally allowing for a "breakfast at Tiffany"; the menu also includes a meal with that name.

-In 1963, Tiffany's bought the land under its flagship location from First National City Bank, as well as the adjacent corner property that was occupied by Bonwit Teller.
+Two years later, Tiffany's bought the land under its flagship location from First National City Bank, as well as the adjacent corner property that was occupied by Bonwit Teller.
 The company paid $1.25 million for the store building and $2.8 million for the corner property.
-The sale had been necessitated because Lord Astor of Hever, the beneficiary of the Astor trust that owned the lots, had recently moved to the United Kingdom.
-Astor had been forced to sell the lots because British law at the time forbade its subjects to own any property outside the United Kingdom.
+Lord Astor of Hever, the beneficiary of the Astor trust that owned the lots, had recently moved to the United Kingdom and was forced to sell the lots.
+British law at the time forbade its subjects to own any property outside the United Kingdom.

 By the late 1970s, the Tiffany's flagship had become overcrowded, in part because the company's overall success had resulted in increased sales.
 Tiffany & Co. president Walter Hoving contemplated a proposal to move a portion of the store across the intersection, but rejected the idea because transporting the merchandise every day would have caused logistical issues.
 In 1978, Peter Claman was hired to design a 13500 ft2 expansion, which included constructing three stories on the roof.
 The expansion was completed in 1980.
-Tiffany's received a $5 million tax credit for completing the expansion, although the company's eligibility for the tax credit was subsequently investigated because the credit was not supposed to be given to retailers.
+Tiffany's received a $5 million tax credit for completing the expansion, allowing them to save money on the expansion.
+The company's eligibility for the tax credit was subsequently investigated because the credit was not supposed to be given to retailers.